 With a subject line that bold (and accurate), I wasted no time in opening the email.
-It was from a young woman who’d recently graduated with a dual degree in English and journalism, asking me how, how, how in the world do I make a living this way?
+It was from a young woman who’d recently graduated with a dual degree in English and journalism, asking me how, how, how to become a freelance writer?

 I only got brave enough to start submitting ideas after lots of encouragement from my good friend (and fellow TWL writer!)
 Susan Shain.
 Thanks again, Susan.

-Now, I’ve got a year working for myself under my belt — a year in which I actually earned more than I did as a staffer.
-I enjoy location independence and a workday uniform of yoga pants and tee-shirts, so it’s no surprise that fielding the how do you do it? question has become a common conversation.
+Now, I’ve got almost three years of working for myself under my belt — and in the first year, I actually earned more than I had as a staffer.
+I enjoy location independence and a workday uniform of yoga pants and t-shirts, so it’s no surprise that fielding the “how do you do it?” question has become a common conversation.

 But it’s never easy to answer.

-So really though — how do you do become a full-time freelance writer?
+So really though — how do you become a full-time freelance writer?

 Here’s the thing.